CreatorX64/this/README.md

 where _<CONTENT_NAME>_ is the name of a book/course/tutorial and _<CONTENT_CREATOR>_ is the name of the author/teacher.

-### this.template

-This folder contains boilerplate code snippets, configuration files, or folder hierarchies for new projects.
-Files in this folder are separated under different subfolders with each of them being named after their related technology.
-Note that configuration files and folder structures found here are highly opinionated.
-Thus, they reflect _a way_ of doing things rather than _the way_ of doing things.

-### this.workshop

-Projects in this folder sit at the top level.
-Each folder in here contains a fully (or partially) functional project.

 ## Contribution

 Being a source of reference doesn't make this repository closed to contribution.
 If you find yourself banging your head against the wall due to how a feature was implemented in a project, I would highly appreciate it if you let me know.

 Lastly, if you dig _really_ hard enough, you may or may not come accross with several API keys that were used for various experiments and purposes.
-You don't need to bother sending me a warning email though :) All of the API keys are revoked before they make it to GitHub.
+You don't need to bother sending me a warning email though :) I make sure _**all**_ the API keys are revoked before they make it to GitHub.